Everything You Need to Know About Custom Logo Design

 The customer journey can be short and relatively simple, especially when it is a returning, loyal customer.
 A superior customer experience is the key to keeping your customers loyal.
 There are multiple aspects of that experience, but consider the impact that your logo has on retaining devoted customers.

 Is this an image they can see themselves staying loyal to?
 Will this logo stay in their mind when they are ready to purchase again or when they tell a friend about the product or experience they had?
 These are things to consider if you want your customers to stay loyal to your brand.
-Brands like Nike and Apple have strong logo appeal and can be part of the reason they have such brand loyal customers.
+Brands like Nike and Apple have strong logo appeal and can be part of the reason they have such brand-loyal customers.

-Logo Design Best Practices
+Business Logo Design Best Practices

 Here are a few basic principles and best practices your logo should follow: